Information Design and Full Implementation in Nonatomic Games: Potential Games and Full Implementation

 \end{theorem}

 As before, if $\outcome$ has finite support and rational flows, we can choose $\varepsilon = 0$ and we know that the obedient outcome $\breve\outcome_{\infostr}$ is a \acl{BWE} outcome.

-\cref{thm:fullBI2} applies to all congestion games with increasing costs.
-For instance, in \cref{ex:kamenica}, it implies that there exists an information structure (the one described on page~\pageref{page:IS-kamenica}) that implements a social cost-minimizing \ac{BCWE} in \emph{every} \acl{BWE} of the basic game extended with this information structure.
-However, \cref{thm:fullBI2} does not apply to \cref{ex-El-Farol}, which is a potential game but lacks convexity.
-In this case, \cref{thm:partialBI} implies that there exists an information structure (the one described on page~\pageref{page:IS-elfarol}) that implements the social cost-minimizing \ac{BCWE} in a \acl{BWE} of the basic game extended with this information structure, but other, less efficient equilibria also exist. \footnote{\cref{thm:fullBI2} also does not apply to games with positive payoff externalities (i.e., strictly decreasing costs), such as those in \citet{LiSonZha:JET2023}.
+\cref{thm:fullBI2} applies to Cournot games.
+In \cref{ex:cournot-binary}, it implies that there exists an information structure (the one described on page~\pageref{page:IS-Cournot}) that implements a \ac{BCWE} which maximizes total profit in \emph{every} \acl{BWE} of the basic game extended with this information structure.
+However, \cref{thm:fullBI2} does not apply to \cref{ex-El-Farol}, which is a potential game but lacks concavity.
+In this case, \cref{thm:partialBI} implies that there exists an information structure (the one described on page~\pageref{page:IS-elfarol}) that implements the \ac{BCWE} which maximizes the total payoff, in a \acl{BWE} of the basic game extended with this information structure, but other, less efficient equilibria also exist. \footnote{\cref{thm:fullBI2} does not apply to games with positive payoff externalities such as those in \citet{LiSonZha:JET2023}.
 However, \citet{LiSonZha:JET2023} provide an example showing that full implementation may still be possible with complex information structures involving an infinite set of signals.}